T0T0R/PhotokineticsSetup/README.md

 ## Installation
 This script works with Python 3.9.
-The pySerial library must be installed in order to achieve serial communication with the microcontroler:
+The pySerial library must be installed in order to achieve serial communication with the microcontroler.
+This can be done by typing the following command in the system console:
 ```
 python -m pip install pyserial
 ```